kyma-project/community/sig-and-wg/sig-core/proposals/knative_function_integration.md

 ##### Disadvantages

 * both runtimes use system ressources
-* UI has to be able to kope with both runtimes at the same time(probably hardest version to implement)
+* UI has to be able to cope with both runtimes at the same time(probably hardest version to implement)

 #### Proposal

-install both runtimes into the same cluster, but introduce a flag that marks the active runtime.
+install both runtimes into the same cluster and allow the user to use both runtimes at will.

 ### UI changes

-Even though the kubeless.io function crd and the knative-functions crd look very similar some changes to the UI layer are required:
+Even though the kubeless function crd and the knative-functions crd look very similar some changes to the UI layer are required:

 #### Builds